List of Brazilian federative units by Human Development Index: Human Development Atlas

-The methodology used by the UNDP to measure the HDI of all 5,565 Brazilian municipalities and 27 federative units differs from that used for countries.
+The methodology used by the UNDP to measure the Municipal Human Development Index (MHDI) of all 5,565 Brazilian municipalities and 27 federative units differs from that used for countries.
 Although it has the same three dimensions of the global HDI—education, income and longevity—it adapts the global methodology to the Brazilian context and the availability of national indicators.
 Therefore, a comparison between Brazilian federative units and countries is discouraged and the numbers cannot be used as a parameter.
 The global report uses mean years of schooling and expected years of schooling to evaluate education, while the local report utilizes schooling of the adult population and school flow of young people.
 In the case of income, while the global report uses GNI per capita (PPP USD), the local report makes use of the Municipal Income per capita (BRL).
 As for longevity, both use life expectancy at birth as indicator.